SEMANTIC WEB: Latent Semantic Indexing has changed the web for good!

 What are Entities?

-Is a singular person, place or thing.
-For example, One thing could be named different ways or vise-versa, one word could mean many things.
+It is a singular person, place or thing.
+For example, one thing could be named different ways or vise-versa, one word could mean many things.
 So by using the process of identifying millions of identities and what other sites use to relate to them, Metaweb (now Google) builds a map of single words into entities to show how they are related.

 Entities are smarter than words.
 “It’s a collaborated process that involves the online community.”
 Metaweb explains on their blog.
-Wait, “community?”
-Does this sounds like Google is tryign to put SEO out of business?
+Wait!”community?”
+Does this sound like Google is trying to put SEO out of business?
 You will be the judge of that.
 Watch this video explaining the entire process.